JaredHatfield/gea-marvin/README.md

 gea-marvin
 ==========

-This application uses [Push to Speech for Android](https://pushtospeech.appspot.com/) to make appliances talk.
+This application uses [Push to Speech for Android](https://pushtospeech.appspot.com/) to make appliances talk with the [gea-sdk](https://github.com/GEMakers/gea-sdk) talking to GE appliances such as a refrigerator.

 Configuration
 -------------